fametrano/fametrano.github.io/_pages/about.md

 * Cofounder and Chief Executive Officer, CheckSig
   <http://checksig.io>
-* Founder and Chief Executive Director, Digital Gold Institute
+* Founder and Executive Director, Digital Gold Institute
   <http://dgi.io>
 * Cofounder and Scientific Director, Crypto Asset Lab
   Department of Business and Law, University of Milano-Bicocca
   <http://cryptoassetlab.diseade.unimib.it>
-* Adjunct Professor of "Interest Rate Derivatives" and "Bitcoin and Blockchain Technology"
+* Adjunct Professor of "Interest Rate Derivatives"
   Department of Statistics and Quantitative Methods, University of Milano-Bicocca
   <http://www.unimib.it/ferdinando-maria-ametrano>
+* Adjunct Professor of "Bitcoin and Blockchain Technology"
+  Department of Statistics and Quantitative Methods, University of Milano-Bicocca
+  Department of Law, University of Milano-Bicocca
+  Department of Mathematics, University of Milano
+  Mathematical, Physical and Natural Sciences / Law Interfaculty, Università Cattolica (Brescia)
 * Founder and coadministrator of QuantLib and btclib
   <http://quantlib.org>, <http://github.com/dginst/btclib>